-Six courses chosen from MDPH 401-410.
-One or two of these courses may be replaced by appropriate courses from another subject, the choice of courses subject to approval by the Course Co-ordinator.
+Six courses chosen from MDPH 401-410 and PHYS 407 and one course chosen from PHYS 410-460.
+One of these courses may be replaced by an appropriate course from another subject, the choice of courses is subject to the approval of the Programme Director.

-P: 56 points at 300-level approved by the Head of Department of Physics and Astronomy.
+P: 56 points at 300-level, approved by the Head of Department of Physics and Astronomy.